11 Things That Brands Need to Stop Doing at Retail

 I’ve lost count of all the times brands have spent tremendous energy and dollars on a critical product launch and have neglected to close the loop by effectively informing and educating a sales associate.
 Sales fall off the cliff when a customer is driven into a store by a promotion, only to bump into an un-informed sales associate.
 The devil is in the details.

 One of the most common mistakes we see is that brands deploy inconsistent messaging in their above-the-line efforts through their below-the-line communication.
-As I stated above, customers don’t get confused into purchase.
+As I stated above, customers don’t get confused about purchases.
 By being consistent in your story, you create clarity and trust—both are essential for sales and loyalty.

 Adding to the above recommendations, best-selling author and branding expert, Denise Yohn, in her new book “Extraordinary Experiences: What Great Retail Brands and Restaurants Do” powerfully questions what some claim as the demise of retail.